dxmv/wallet-tracker/README.md

 ## Frontend

+- [ ] How to display the icon for crypto
 - [ ] Caching requests
 - [ ] Auth context?
 - [ ] Change navigation when logged in